 Flexible Call Routing for Remote Workers

 With VoIP services today, you can route calls on a toll-free number to operators in any location.
 The Telzio mobile app and webphone enables calling from a mobile phone or through the internet browser, making it easier to bring on remote workers as needed to handle incoming calls.

 Because most people have free national calling today, the concept of having a toll free number really speaks to your brand as opposed to any other real functionality.
 If you’re an online store that sells nationally or internationally, it makes sense to have a toll free number.
 If you’re a brick and mortar store like an auto dealership or a barbershop that caters to a local area, then a local number should suit you just fine.
 National chains generally utilize both a main toll-free number along with a local number for each franchise or branch.

 Having a toll free number indicates that your business has a national presence.

-Selection of toll free numbers are finite just like domain names and retail locations.
+The selection of toll-free numbers is finite just like domain names and retail locations.
 So once you get your hands on one you like, it becomes part of your business assets.

 Jennifer is part of the content marketing team at Telzio, providing insight and tips on how Telzio can be used to optimize business communications and customer service.